 It can be used flexibly and adapted in whichever way suits the unique needs of pupils in special school settings, as well as in mainstream.
 This is therefore an ideal tool to support the planning and assessment of PSHE education, which is both relevant and meaningful to pupils, whilst also enabling progress to be easily evidenced and monitored.

 Below are extracts from the framework illustrating how learning outcomes are identified across six progressive stages:

 The framework forms part of the PSHE Association’s wider aims to increase the level of support available to teachers working with SEND pupils.
-Our SEND Hub is a dedicated area of our site which hosts the framework alongside FAQs and the Department for Education’s webinar on Relationships, Sex and Health education for pupils with SEND.
-We will be adding more material to this hub over the coming year, such as school case studies and more.
-So please visit us and get in touch with any questions at all – we’re very happy to help!
+See our PSHE for pupils with SEND guidance page for content and updates on our work in this area.
+And feel free to get in touch with any burning questions — we’re very happy to help!